Sacramento German Genealogy Society

 What's New?

 Can you trace your ancestors back to Germans who immigrated to Pennsylvania?
 Is there a Palatine in your past?
-Check out our Pennsylvania German Special Interest Group, and join our new Facebook group!
+Check out our Pennsylvania German Special Interest Group, and join our Facebook group!

-Time Zones – Online events can task place anywhere so the Live Webinars FAQ page has an easy-to-use time zone converter pre-configured by SGGS to show times for the most commonly referenced time zones.
+Time Zones – Online events can task place anytime so the Live Webinars FAQ page has an easy-to-use time zone converter pre-configured by SGGS to show times for the most commonly referenced time zones.

 Pommern Research Video – Recording of the 2nd Online Pommern Connection Session of the Pommerscher Greif, the Ahnenforscher Stammtisch Unna and the International German Genealogy Partnership (IGGP) in the English language from December 19th, 2020.